ITR Season 2025 Banner

 5 min read

-Tax deducted at source (TDS) is one of the significant parts of Income tax in India.
+TDS is one of the most familiar forms of direct tax levying mechanism by the Indian Government.
 The government introduced the TDS mechanism to collect taxes at source to ensure a steady source of revenue and avoid tax evasion.
 It has to be deducted by specified persons for certain types of payments, such as rent, commission, salary, interest, professional fees, contractual fees, etc. In this article, we will discuss how to record TDS journal entries in the books of account.

 Understanding TDS Journal Entries